-Ahead of her workshop on 16 Rules of Writing Memoir, Sarah Vincent writes about how to manage bitterness, anger and hurt in memoir writing.
+Ahead of her next Memoir workshop, Sarah Vincent writes about how to manage bitterness, anger and hurt in memoir writing.

 Years ago I did a workshop on memoir writing with the great memoir writer and teacher Patti Miller.
 Her workshop was full of terrific advice, but one thing she said in particular has stuck with me …